thebigredgeek/microlock/README.md

 ## Notes

 Microlock is currently compatible with Etd 2.2.x.
-Within the next two weeks, there will be full support and test coverage for Etcd 2.2.x - 3.x.
+Work on support for Etcd 2.2.x - 3.x is in progress.

 ## Install
 **Requires NodeJS >= 4.0**